 Do you offer emergency housing?

 No, Greenwich Communities does not offer emergency assistance under any circumstances.
+Also, we cannot move your application up based on hardship or other personal circumstances.

 What happens after my application is added to a waiting list?